Multiple Analysts See Gold Going Up in the Long Run

 “Under a currency board arrangement that was gold based, the lira would trade at a fixed exchange rate to gold, be freely convertible, and it would be fully backed 100% by gold.
 So, the lira would literally be as good as gold,” he said.

 Hanke noted that the move would eliminate Turkey’s long-running problem of inflation, bringing the rate from 100% on an annual basis to nothing overnight.
 Hanke thinks that a gold-backed currency is Turkey’s only option right now, as capital controls are out of the question and rate hiking is unfeasible given the country’s high inflation.

-Barring this decision, Hanke is adamant that Turkey and its currency could be facing an economic crisis on a scale similar to Venezuela, whose inflation is expected to hit 1 million percent by the end of the year.frank holmes, turkey
+Barring this decision, Hanke is adamant that Turkey and its currency could be facing an economic crisis on a scale similar to Venezuela, whose inflation is expected to hit 1 million percent by the end of the year.Featured, frank holmes, turkey